Plastic pollution: Effects of plastic on land

 Plastic pollution on land poses a threat to the plants and animals – including humans who are based on the land.
 Estimates of the amount of plastic concentration on land are between four and twenty three times that of the ocean.
 The amount of plastic poised on the land is greater and more concentrated than that in the water.
 Mismanaged plastic waste ranges from 60 percent in East Asia and Pacific to one percent in North America.
-The percentage of mismanaged plastic waste reaching the ocean annually and thus becoming plastic marine debris is between one third and one half the total mismanaged waste for that year.
+It is estimated that between 1 million and 1.7 million tonnes of mismanaged plastic is transported to the ocean each year.